-From age 75 you will no longer be permitted to take withdrawals from your vested PRSA.
-Irish
+From age 75 you will no longer be allowed to take withdrawals from your vested PRSA.

-Life will be required to deduct income tax and USC from your vested PRSA as if you had taken a minimum withdrawal, however no further payments can be made to you.
-If you want to continue to access to your pension after 75 your should speak to your Financial Advisor about your options before your 75th birthday.
+We will have to take income tax and USC from your vested PRSA as if you had taken a minimum withdrawal.
+However, we will not be able to make any further payments to you.
+If you want to continue to access your pension after age 75, you should speak t your financial adviser about your options before your 75th birthday.